Victoria Jimenez wins the Longines Future Tennis Aces tournament on a court right under the Eiffel Tower

 The Longines Future Tennis Aces tournament has been in existence since 2010, and it is a terrific way to showcase the future of the sport.
 The event is open to U-13 players from all over the world, and this year there were as many as 20 countries that had sent their representatives.

-At the end of a hard-fought draw, there were just two girls standing: Spain's Victoria Jimenez and USA's Clervie Ngounoue.
+At the end of a hard-fought draw, there were just two girls standing: Andorra's Victoria Jimenez and USA's Clervie Ngounoue.
 And if you know anything about claycourt tennis, you'd be able to predict who won the final between these two.

 Ngounoue was all offense, taking the ball early and looking to manufacture winners whenever she got the opportunity.
 Jimenez on the other hand was creative and crafty, looking to use a variety of spins and placements to draw errors out of her opponent.